simonescaccia/2PL-scheduler/README.md

 2PL scheduler for the Data Management project

 ## Requirements

-- Check if the schedule inserted satisfy the assumptions (no two read/write on the same object for the same transaction)
+- Check if the schedule inserted to satisfy the assumptions (no two read/write on the same object for the same transaction, no rollbacks)
-- Insert a schedule, check if it is in the 2PL class (with/without lock anticipation, with/without shared locks)
+- Insert a schedule, and check if it is in the 2PL class (with/without lock anticipation, with/without shared locks)
 - Show conflict-serializability by precedence graph: Gen(2PL)=> DT(S) conflict serializable <=> P(S) is acyclic

 ## Application setup